Tony Abbott: Aboriginal affairs

-Abbott has an active interest in indigenous affairs.
-As Opposition Leader, Abbott promised to prioritise indigenous affairs.
-As prime minister, Abbott reformed the administration of the portfolio, moving it into the Department of Prime Minister.
+Abbott has an active interest in Indigenous affairs.
+As Opposition Leader, Abbott promised to prioritise Indigenous affairs.
+As prime minister, Abbott reformed the administration of the Indigenous affairs portfolio, moving it into the Department of Prime Minister.

 As Health Minister, Abbott established the Nurse Family Partnership to improve conditions for indigenous youth.
 As Opposition Leader, he worked with Cape York Aboriginal activist Noel Pearson, volunteered as a teacher in remote Aboriginal Communities and gave a commitment to continue to live one week a year in such communities if elected prime minister.
 In contrast to his mentor John Howard, Abbott praised Rudd's National Apology to the Stolen Generation.

 While the Coalition and Labor were engaged in negotiations with crossbenchers to obtain minority government in 2010, Noel Pearson lobbied Rob Oakeshott to back Abbott.
 Rising to support the passage of the Gillard government's historic Aboriginal and Torres Strait Islander Peoples Recognition Bill through the House of Representatives in 2013, Abbott said:

 Australia is a blessed country.
 Our climate, our land, our people, our institutions rightly make us the envy of the earth, except for one thing—we have never fully made peace with the First Australians.
 This is the stain on our soul that Prime Minister Keating so movingly evoked at Redfern 21 years ago.
 We have to acknowledge that pre-1788 this land was as Aboriginal then as it is Australian now.
 Until we have acknowledged that we will be an incomplete nation and a torn people ...
 So our challenge is to do now in these times what should have been done 200 or 100 years ago to acknowledge Aboriginal people in our country's foundation document.
 In short, we need to atone for the omissions and for the hardness of heart of our forebears to enable us all to embrace the future as a united people.

 In November 2012, Abbott flew to Alice Springs to back Aboriginal Country Liberal Party (CLP) MLA Alison Anderson to run in the federal seat of Lingiari and to become the first Indigenous woman to enter Parliament.
 Anderson eventually did not run as the CLP candidate for Lingiari in the 2013 federal election.

 In August 2015, he rejected the request of Aboriginal leaders Patrick Dodson and Noel Pearson for the federal government to fund a series of Indigenous-only conventions on the wording for the referendum, citing concerns it could be potentially divisive.

 Abbott opposed the Indigenous Voice to Parliament in the 2023 referendum, arguing it would divide Australians.
 Abbott served on the advisory board of Advance Australia, a conservative lobby group supporting the No campaign against the Voice.